 At the very least, it gives Ford’s latest engine line-up more work to do.
 The backbone is familiar, based on three recognisable versions of the turbocharged 1.0-litre Ecoboost petrol engine: 99bhp, 123bhp (tested here) and 138bhp.

-It’s twinned with a new six-speed manual gearbox, as is the 119bhp 1.5-litre TDCi diesel engine, which will deliver CO2 emissions as low as 82g/km.
+It’s twinned with a new six-speed manual gearbox, as is the 1.5-litre TDCi diesel engine, which is available in two flavours - 84bhp and 119bhp - and capable of delivering CO2 emissions as low as 82g/km.

 At the base of the pecking order are two variants (69bhp and 84bhp) of the same naturally aspirated 1.1-litre three-pot that shares its architecture with the Ecoboost motor, albeit with a wider bore and longer stroke.